linagora/linshare/documentation/EN/epics/drive/story-11-user-create-workgroup-inside-Drive.md

 *  The new workgroup is created , there will be a successful notification message
 *  If there is any error, there will be an error message.
 (Invalid Workgroup's name, network error...)
 *  All the Drive'members are added automatically to the new created workgroup with his default role to Workgroup
-*  The creator of the workgroup is wprkgroup's admin by default.
+*  The creator of the workgroup is workgroup's admin by default.
 *  I can see this action on the Drive audit and Workgroup audit.
-*  The creator of the workgroup is wprkgroup's admin by default.
+*  When i access an Drive, i can see the breadcrumb on top of screen : Share Space > Drive's name
-*  I can see this action on the Drive audit and Workgroup audit.
+*  When i access one Workgroup inside the Drive, i can see the breadcrumb on top of screen: Shared Space > Drive's name > Workgroup's name.

 [Back to Summary](#summary)